OguzPastirmaci/oci-gpu-monitoring/README.md

 ```sh
 * * * * * sh /home/ubuntu/oci-gpu-monitoring/publishGPUMetrics.sh
 ```

-**IMPORTANT**: If you change the script location, update the above command with the new location.

 8. Check the Cron jobs list to make sure our job is there
 ```sh